 Content is from the site's 2008 archived pages.

 Supporter Abe Roth: I have been a supporter for as long as I can remember.
 I volunteered along with some friends to do whatever it took to get Jim into office - any office.
 We need people like him who are genuinely concerned about our common welfare.
 Long before it became a popular topic, Jim was wary of the large tech companies, especially Google and Amazon.
 Having seen the harm Google has done via their unregulated search, I want to support those who will look out for us.
 For example, the search for your name should not be a place where private information is revealed.
 A search for your company should not display bogus bad reviews put up by your competitors and nay sayers.
 Learn more about this huge problem.
-We clearly need a way to remove Google results that are harmful.
+We clearly need a way to delete search results that are harmful.
 Currently, there are very few who advocate for regulation of big tech, but we are growing and the real injustice done to citizens by an unregulated monopoly must come to an end.

 Fact Check: Jim Martin, The Only Candidate For Middle Class Georgians